 Where to install your smoke alarms

 You want everyone in the house to hear your smoke alarms when they activate, so make sure you spread the alarms well throughout the house.
 If your home is multi-storey have the alarms installed on every floor.
-There should be one in each bedroom and in other sleeping vicinities as well as living areas and hallways.
+There should be one in/outside each bedroom as well as living areas and hallways.

 And as addressed earlier, it is a good idea to link your alarms so that when one is triggered the others sound and everyone will hear them and take action.
 Also, professionally installed hard-wired smoke alarms are least likely to malfunction.